Parth-03/RecycleIT/README.md

 # recycleIT
 An app to show you how to recycle certain items.
-Class project for UMass CS 325

 To run this app, download the Zip for this repository.
 Then open the RecycleIT.xcworkspace.
 Run the app using the iPhone SE simulator.